 Since 2018, Argentina has been considered a hyper-inflationary economy under U.S. GAAP and therefore the U.S. Dollar ("USD") is the functional currency for our related subsidiaries.
-Argentina contributes 4 percent and 3 percent to the company's annual net sales and segment operating EBITDA, respectively.
-The company remeasures net monetary assets and translates the financial statements utilizing the official Argentine Peso ("Peso") to USD exchange rate.
+Argentina contributes approximately 5 percent to both the company's annual Sales and Segment Operating EBITDA.
+We remeasure net monetary assets and translate our financial statements utilizing the official Argentine Peso ("Peso") to USD exchange rate.
 The ability to draw down Peso cash balances is limited at this time due to government restrictions and market availability of U.S. Dollars.
-The devaluation of the Peso relative to the USD over the last several years has resulted in the recognition of exchange losses (refer to Note 7 - Supplementary Information, to the Consolidated Financial Statements).
-As of December 31, 2023, a further 10 percent deterioration in the official Peso to USD exchange rate would reduce the USD value of our net monetary assets and negatively impact pre-tax earnings by approximately \$10 million.
-The company will continue to assess the implications to its operations and financial reporting.
+The devaluation of the Peso relative to the USD over the last several years has resulted in the recognition of exchange losses (refer to Note 6 - Supplementary Information, to the Consolidated Financial Statements).
+As of December 31, 2022, a further 10 percent deterioration in the official Peso to USD exchange rate would reduce the USD value of our net monetary assets and negatively impact pre-tax earnings by approximately \$15 million.
+We will continue to assess the implications to our operations and financial reporting.

-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+Corteva, Inc. Notes to the Consolidated Financial Statements (continued) NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES